-- has been written in line with the Department for Education (DfE) statutory guidance Keeping children safe in education, September 2021, and any other relevant UK legislation and government guidance. - Applies at all times when the school is providing services or activities directly under the management of Freshfield Nursey School staff.

-• Is publicly available on the school/college website, and a printed copy can be made available via the school/college office.
+- has been written in line with the Department for Education (DfE) statutory guidance - Keeping Children Safe in Education, September 2023, and any other relevant UK legislation and government guidance. - applies at all times when the school is providing services or activities directly under the management of the Freshfield Nursery School staff. - is publicly available on the school website, and a printed copy can be made available via the school office.

-This policy is consistent with all other policies adopted by the Governors and should be read in conjunction with the following policies relevant to the safety and welfare of children:
+This policy is consistent with all other policies adopted by the Governors and should read in conjunction with the following policies relevant to the safety and welfare of children:

-- Anti-Bullying Policy

-- Behaviour Management Policy
+- Positive Behaviour and Anti-Bullying Policy

 - Staff Code of Conduct

 - IT/Online Safety Policy

 - Whistle blowing Policy

+- Attendance Policy

+- Missing Child and Uncollected Child Policy

+- Social media statement

+- Low Level Concerns Policy

-- Children missing from Education Policy
+- Health and Safety Policy